Submit our quick form and get quotes now!

-Demolition may be one of the more exciting parts of construction, as floors, walls and ceilings can all come down within an instant.
-While demolitions can be fast, thrilling and messy, this doesn’t mean that they can be completed mindlessly.
+Demolition may be one of the more exciting parts of construction, as you witness floors, walls, and ceilings can all come down within an instant.
+While demolitions can be fast, thrilling, and messy, this doesn’t mean that they can be completed mindlessly.

 source: Pixabay, Ben_Kerckx

 This demolition process, also known as deconstruction, is growing in popularity as of late, as it can be considered a form of green demolition.
 What's involved is selective interior or exterior demolition, removing items including walls, floors, and ceilings in a way for the materials to be recycled, reused and repurposed.

 With this type of process, materials such as brick, wood, metals and concrete items can all be recycled, either by salvaging parts to use in a new structure or using them elsewhere.
 The purpose of this method is to recover the maximum amount of reusable material in a safe and cost-effective way.
 However, this process is labour intensive and can be difficult to achieve in a timely and economical manner.